DavidVujic/poetry-multiproject-plugin/README.md

 This feature is very useful for monorepos and when sharing code between projects.

-The `check-project` command is useful to check that dependencies are added properly in indivitual projects.
+The `check-project` command is useful to check that dependencies are added properly in a project.
 It uses the `MyPy` tool under the hood, and will output any errors from the static type checker.